Bibbleboop/My-100-Days-of-Coding/My Log.md

 **Today's Progress**: Resolved commit issues by cloning the 100 day Repo and archiving the forked version that doesn't show my commits

-**Thoughts** I need to totally refresh certain aspects of github repos so I don;t make that mistake again
+**Thoughts** I need to totally refresh certain aspects of github repos so I don;t make that mistake again.
+Need to refresh folder and file updating to personalise this repo

 **Link(s) to work**